Community of Portuguese Language Countries: University for International Integration of the Afro-Brazilian Lusophony (UNILAB)

 The UNILAB is a public federal university located in Redenção, Ceará, Brazil.
 The major courses offered are preferentially the ones included in the mutual interest of all countries in the Community of Portuguese Language Countries.
-They are: Brazil, Angola, Cape Verde, Guinea Bissau, Sao Tome and Principe, Mozambique, Portugal and East Timor.
+They are: Portugal, Brazil, Angola, Cape Verde, Guinea-Bissau, Sao Tome and Principe, Mozambique and East Timor.
 Looking for international integration, 50% of the seats in the University are for international students from those countries.
-The UNILAB is a private postgraduate institution that trains managers and high-level trainers in areas that are a priority for development in Lusophone Africa, but also includes Timor-Leste and Macau.
+The UNILAB is a private postgraduate institution that trains managers and high-level trainers in areas that are a priority for development in Lusophone Africa, but also includes East Timor and Macau.
 Its political-pedagogical project is innovative, as are those of Unila and Uniam, aiming at international integration.

 UCCLA

 The Union of Luso-Afro-Americo-Asian Capital Cities (União das Cidades Capitais Luso-Afro-Américo-Asiáticas, UCCLA) is an international organization formed by cities in Lusophony.
-It was founded in Lisbon on June 28, 1985, at the Centro Cultural das Descobertas.
+It was founded in Lisbon on 28 June 1985, at the Centro Cultural das Descobertas.
 On that date, the constitutive document was signed by the presidents of the municipalities of Lisbon (Nuno Abecasis), Bissau (Francisca Pereira), Maputo (Alberto Massavanhane), Praia (Felix Gomes Monteiro), Rio de Janeiro - that ceased being the capital of Brazil in 1960 -(Laura de Macedo), São Tomé (Gaspar Ramos) and Macau (Carlos Algéos Ayres).
 Its current secretary general is the Portuguese politician Vitor Ramalho.

-Then came the remaining capital cities of Portuguese official expression and other non-capital cities, such as Brasília - capital of Brazil since 1960 - (1986), Cacheu and Luanda (1989), Guimarães (1990), Taipa and Coloane islands (1991), Santo António do Príncipe (1993), Ilha de Moçambique (1994), Salvador (1995), Belo Horizonte (1998), Belém (1999), Bolama, Huambo, Porto Alegre and Mindelo (2000), Dili (2002), São Filipe, Oecusse (2004), Angra do Heroísmo (2013) and Santiago de Compostela (2016).
+Then came the remaining capital cities of Portuguese official expression and other non-capital cities, such as Brasília – capital of Brazil since 1960 - (1986), Cacheu and Luanda (1989), Guimarães (1990), Taipa and Coloane islands (1991), Santo António (1993), Ilha de Moçambique (1994), Salvador (1995), Belo Horizonte (1998), Belém (1999), Bolama, Huambo, Porto Alegre and Mindelo (2000), Dili (2002), São Filipe, Oecusse (2004), Angra do Heroísmo (2013) and Santiago de Compostela (2016).

 The international intermunicipal association focuses on cooperation projects in the areas of companies, immigrants, culture, promotion of the Portuguese language and urban issues such as garbage, the road system, heritage conservation, public health and water supply.